WHERE WE WORK > BURKINA FASO

 Protecting and Empowering Vulnerable Women and Children in Bobo Dioulasso

-Since 2011 GSIF has been responding to the needs of girls and women from the impoverished slum areas of Bobo Dioulasso, such as Secteur 22, who are the most poor and marginalized section of the Burkinabé population.
-Our program contributes to the protection and empowerment of the most vulnerable women, who are victims of poverty, commercial sexual exploitation, and other forms of violence and abuses against women and girls.
+Since 2011 the Good Shepherd programs supported by GSIF have been responding to the needs of girls and women from Secteur 22, one of the most impoverished areas of Bobo Dioulasso, the second city of Burkina Faso.
+La programs run by the sisters and their partners in mission, contribute to the protection and empowerment of women who are victims of poverty, domestic violence, commercial sexual exploitation, and other forms of abuses, such as human trafficking.
 The aim is to break the cycle of poverty-ignorance-violence-exploitation that keeps women and girls at the margins of society.
-We offers holistic and integrated support to these young women to overcome trauma, raise their levels of self-confidence and promote social inclusion and economic independence, offering shelter, counselling, and vocational training.
+La programs offer holistic and integrated support to these young women to overcome trauma, raise their levels of self-confidence and promote social inclusion and economic independence, offering shelter, counselling, and vocational training.

 AREAS OF INTERVENTION